ryedin/site/_documentation/links.md

   links:
     - database
 database:
-  image: postgres
+  image: convox/postgres
   ports:
     - 5432
 ```

-When you export a `port` in the `database` image, it tells convox to create a load balancer
-for that container.
+Since a port is set for the `database` process, Convox knows to create a load balancer for that container.

-Because Convox knows the network location of this load balancer, it can create a `DATABASE_URL`
-env var with the appropriate host and port settings in both development and production.
+Because Convox knows the network location of this load balancer, it can create and export an environment variable with the appropriate host and port settings in both development and production.
+The variable name is based on the process name.
+In this example, the variable generated for the `database` process is `DATABASE_URL`.

-This URL is of the form `<scheme>://<username>:<password>@<host>:<port>/<path>`
+The generated URL is of the form `<scheme>://<username>:<password>@<host>:<port>/<path>`

+The `scheme`, `username`, `password`, and `path` are all configured by special environment
+variables defined in the `Dockerfile`.
+These environment variables are:

+* `LINK_SCHEME`
+* `LINK_USERNAME`
+* `LINK_PASSWORD`
+* `LINK_PATH`

+See the [convox/postgres](https://github.com/convox/postgres/blob/497d14d4ef0b7e5c176cbf9c5c0e4063b81d0f03/Dockerfile#L15-L17) and [convox/redis](https://github.com/convox/redis/blob/9b56f5553ce6dd0a2f72d76b752f1dded287f109/Dockerfile#L10-L13) Dockerfiles for examples.

-When a process declares a link, the linked container (`database` in our example) must expose
-exactly one port.
+When a process declares a link, the linked container (`database` in our example) must expose exactly one port.
 Exposing less than one is considered an error.
-Exposing more than one means
-Convox cannot (and does not) create a URL, but is not considered an error.
+Exposing more than one means Convox cannot (and does not) create a URL, but is not considered an error.

-The `scheme`, `username`, `password`, and `path` are all configured by inspecting the running
-container.
-This means convox discovered links are perfect for inter-container communication
-within a VPC or to have a development service that is discovered just like a production service.